 Day 1: Srinagar to Kargil

-Total distance between Srinagar and Kargil is approximately 210 kms.
+Total distance between Srinagar and Kargil is approximately 210 kilometers.
 This will be about 8-10 hours journey depending on your speed and breaks you take.
-Travel on this road and you will know why Kashmir is calls paradise on earth.
+Travel on this road and you will know why Kashmir is called paradise on earth.
 Enjoy lush green, awe-inspiring vistas all days long and travel through some of the famous places like Sonamarg and Drass.
 Take a lunch break at either of these places and enjoy the delicious Kashmiri food, both vegetarian and non-vegetarian.
 If you are a non-vegetarian, you are in for a treat.
 Reach Kargil by evening and check into a hotel for the night.

 Day 2: Kargil to Leh